Every now and then, I have a little bit of an identity crisis about this blog.

 Then whip up a simple stir-fry sauce with soy sauce, rice wine vinegar, sesame oil, ginger, garlic powder, and some chili garlic sauce (<– if you’d like to spice things up).
 And if you’d like to make this gluten-free, just swap some tamari in place of the soy sauce.

 …sprinkle with some toasted sesame seeds and sliced green onions…

 I mean, let’s be real, I’ll always be excited about any dish that involves noodles. :) But this particular stir-fry definitely hit the spot last week.
 It’s full of great flavor, easy to make with whatever veggies you have on hand, it’s ready to go in about half an hour, and it’s my total kind of comfort food.

 So thanks for rollin’ with whatever sounds good to me, and I sincerely hope this one will hit the spot for you too!!

 This 30-Minute Sesame Chicken Noodle Stir-Fry recipe is quick and easy to make, easy to customize with whatever fresh veggies or greens you have on hand, and it’s tossed with the most delicious sesame-soy vinaigrette!

-- Add in the collard greens, sauce, cooked chicken, and immediately stir to combine.
-Continue cooking for 2 minute, stirring frequently, until the greens have wilted a bit.
+Add in the collard greens, sauce, cooked chicken, noodles, and immediately toss to combine.
+Continue cooking for 2 minutes, stirring frequently, until the greens have wilted a bit.